 This expense relates to the compensation of directors, officers, employees and consultants that are share based and not directly related to the exploration and evaluation of Golden Meadows.
-This expense is lower for the current quarter and year when compared to the prior corresponding quarter and year as were more options were granted and vested of options in the prior periods.
-The fair value of options granted is estimated at the time of the grant using the Black-Scholes option pricing model which uses various assumptions that are outlined in the Corporation's consolidated financial statements for the period ended December 31, 2012.
+This expense is lower for the current quarter and year when compared to the prior corresponding quarter and year as more options were granted and vested in prior periods.
+The fair value of options granted is estimated at the time of the grant using the Black-Scholes option pricing model which uses various assumptions that are outlined in the Corporation's consolidated financial statements for the period ended December 31, 2013.